 This demon assumes a half human form (we can assume the other half is beastly or monstrous).
 Lebling says that this creature has a form of “half a human being (like a man divided longitudinally).”
 The shiqq also waylays travellers.
 There is a famous legend that tells the tale of an encounter between a shiqq and Alqamah ibn Safwan ibn Umayyah (of the Umayyad clan of the Quraysh tribe).
 Alqamah put up a fight when the demon assaulted him, the contest between the two ended when they both struck one another fatal blows.

 The Djinn in Kitab al-Bulhan

 Kitab al-Bulhan contains a series of full-page illustrations depicting various demons and djinn.
-These illustrations depict Iblis (Satan), the seven djinn/demon kings (each associated with a day of the week), and finally there are depictions of some djinns that are associated with illnesses and other forces of disruption in ones life.
+These illustrations depict Iblis (Satan), the seven djinn/demon kings (each associated with a day of the week), and finally there are depictions of some djinns that are associated with illnesses and other forces of disruption in one’s life.
 In addition to being associated with a day of the week, Carboni states that every illustration of the seven djinn kings is also connected to an angel, a planet and a metal.
-He states that the kings are shown with their supporters or cohorts and the talismanic symbols one requires to exorcise them is contained within the frame of the illustration.
+He states that the kings are shown with their supporters or cohorts and the talismanic symbols one requires to exorcise them are contained within the frame of the illustration.

 The illustration of the devil is the first in this series.
-Its title, Iblis al-la‘in (Iblis the cursed), leaves no doubt to whom this image depicts.
+Its title, Iblis al-la‘in (Iblis the cursed), leaves no doubt about whom this image depicts.
 Iblis is shown enthroned in the center of the page sitting frontally and in a regal manner.
 He is crowned with large ram horns and his eyes blaze with fire.
 He is much larger than the other djinn, his subjects, and seems closer to the observer than them.

 The Djinn Kings of Sunday and Monday